Indexing Generated Code

 Changes to Generator

-Generator to output the following mapping data for Color
+Generator to output the following mapping data for Color, RED elements.

 { "type": "kythe0", "meta": [{ "type": "anchor_anchor", "source_begin": 13, "source_end": 18, "target_begin": 6, "target_end": 11, "edge": "/kythe/edge/imputes", "source_vname": { "corpus": "corpus", "path": "path/to/Color.java" } }, { "type": "anchor_anchor", "source_begin": 22, "source_end": 25, "target_begin": 18, "target_end": 21, "edge": "/kythe/edge/imputes", "source_vname": { "corpus": "corpus", "path": "path/to/Color.java" } }] }